-There’s a route of 5.6 km, and if you take a trip along this route you’ll be able to check out open meadows, ponds, farms, perhaps even spots some rare plants and animals.
+If you take a trip along this 5.6 kilometre route you’ll be able to check out open meadows, ponds, farms, and perhaps even spot some rare plants and animals.

 The route is actually named after one of the first stone houses in Tilburg, built around 1320, which you’ll encounter at the beginning of the route.

 In general, you’re in for a real treat if you decide to make a trip to some of Tilburg’s nature sites — there’s plenty to choose from.
 Really, all you have to do is pick a path and you can’t go wrong.

 Tilburg has much to offer in terms of nature, making it the perfect place to for a weekend getaway and well, in these times, practice isolation.
 All these paths are great for hiking, picnics and quality time with the fam.
 They are also utterly photogenic, so family photo, here you come.